samuel12sam/BlueLightBlocker/README.md

 - Allow the user to display a custom format for the color temperature in brightness info in the panel
 - Translations for other languages

+# Installing the applet via the Applet window
+Please note that users who install Blue Light Blocker from the 'Download' tab in the 'Applet' window on Linux Mint will be prompted to install the `xsct` package.

+That is because Cinnamon does not allow developpers to publish their applets with pre-compiled code and compiling the code automatically after the applet gets downloaded from the 'Download' tab would require users to have 2 libraries/packages installed on their computer that most people don't have by default (`libx11-dev` and `libxrandr-dev`).

+### What's `xsct` and why is it required?
+<a name="footnote"> </a>
+`xsct` is a public domain (open-source, but better) UNIX tool that allows you to change the color temperature of your screen.
+However, it only functions via terminal commands, which is a total pain in the butt to use if you frequently change the color temperature of your screen.

+Blue Light Blocker uses this UNIX tool at its core and provides a user-friendly interface to let the user block the blue light from their screen using precise sliders while also adding a layer of security by making it impossible for the user to set the brightness of their screens to 0, which is possible with `xsct` via the terminal commands.
+Blue Light Blocker also adds a lot of Quality of Life features that simply don't exist with the `xsct` package alone.

+In short, Blue Light Blocker reduces the amount of tinkering necessary to change the brightness or the color temperature of your screen while also offering a simple yet very nice user experience.

+For more information about `xsct` : https://github.com/faf0/sct